werbot/werbot/README.md

 **Recently we decided to rewrite the code of the SaaS version and make it open source.
 We are currently working on this.**

-## 🏆&nbsp;&nbsp;Features

-- Werbot works with dedicated, VPS, and cloud servers
-- Manages servers from different providers in one account
-- Doesn’t require any additional agent to be installed on the server
-- Records every server session and collects logs
-- Provides a single sign-on

-Werbot is written in golang, runs in Docker containers, and works as microservices.
-It requires little processing power, scales easily, and can be implemented in the workflow of any company within 1 hour.

-**Supported technology:**

-- _Protocols_ - SSH, Telnet, RDP, VNC
-- _Providers_ - all providers + fast import from AWS, Google, Amazon, Azure
-- _Containers_ - Docker, Kubernetes
-- _Databases_ - MySQL, Maria, PostgresQL, Redis, MongoDB, Elasticsearch, and other

-## ☝️&nbsp;&nbsp;Stability and Compatibility

-**Status**: The project is currently undergoing **heavy development** with frequent, breaking API changes.

-> **Important Note**: Current major version is zero (`v0.x.x`) to accommodate rapid development and fast iteration while getting early feedback from users (_feedback on APIs are appreciated!_).
-The public API could change without a major version update before `v1.0.0` release.

 ## 📚&nbsp;&nbsp;Documentation